 Pros

-- The best writing experience of any open source CMS — distraction-free editor
+- Best writing experience of any open source CMS: distraction-free editor with full-screen mode and rich embed cards

 - Newsletter functionality eliminates the need for Mailchimp or ConvertKit